jgralab/funnyqt/README.md

   - _funnyqt.pmatch_: Pattern-matching in models

-Based on the pattern-matching API, there's a *in-place transformation API* that allows to define rules consisting of a pattern and a sequence of actions.
+Based on the pattern-matching API, there's a **in-place transformation API** that allows to define rules consisting of a pattern and a sequence of actions.
 When a rule is invoked, it searches for a match in the model and applies its actions to it.
 Typical control structures such as as-long-as-possible application of a rule are provided as higher-order functions.

   - _funnyqt.in-place_: In-place transformations

 FunnyQT provides two kinds of *model transformation APIs*.
-The *extensional model transformation API* builds upon GReTL's concepts of extensional semantics whereas the *model2model API* realizes a rule-based approach to model transformations.
+The **extensional model transformation API** builds upon GReTL's concepts of extensional semantics and is an operational transformation API, whereas the **model2model API** realizes a rule-based approach to model transformations.

   - _funnyqt.extensional_: Generic parts of the extensional model transformation API